CSP Hoster Program explained

 No. Microsoft didn't terminate the SPLA program, and existing SPLA providers may continue business as usual.

-Providers must first sell the required CSP licenses to the end clients.
-The process is the same as any other license sale in the cloud solution provider program:
+Participating providers that want to benefit from license-included services must first sell the required CSP licenses to the end clients.
+The process is the same as any other license sale in the Cloud Solution Provider program:

 As an alternative, clients are permitted to bring their own licenses of one of the following types: